The environments of the radio galaxy population in SIMBA: Simulations

-where $w_{\rm j}$ is a kernel weight and $f_{\rm m}$ is the fraction of mass accreted by the black hole and subtracted from the gas particle before ejection~\citep{DAA2017}.
-This gives an outflow mass loading factor of $\dot{\rm M}_{\rm out}/\dot{\rm M}_{\rm BH} = (1-f_{\rm m})/f_{\rm m}$.
-We set $f_{\rm m}$ for each outflow event such that the momentum ejected by the black hole is $20{\rm L}/c$, where L$=\eta \dot{\rm M}_{\rm BH} c^2$.
-The momentum choice is based on the inferred energy and momentum inputs from observations of AGN outflows~\citep{Fiore2017,Ishibashi2018}, albeit towards the upper end of the observations, which we found is required in \simba\ in order to enact sufficient feedback in \simba\ to quench galaxies.
+AGN-driven outflows are modelled by stochastically kicking particles near the black holes with velocity $v_w$ with a probability based on the kernel weight and fraction of mass accreted by the black hole and subtracted from the gas particle before ejection~\citep{DAA2017}.
+The momentum outflow choice is based on the inferred energy and momentum inputs from observations of AGN outflows~\citep{Fiore2017,Ishibashi2018}, albeit towards the upper end of the observations, which we found is required in \simba\ in order to enact sufficient feedback in \simba\ to quench galaxies.